PoPeC: PAoI-Centric Task Offloading with Priority over Unreliable Channels: Simulation

 \section{Simulation}

-In this section, we evaluate our proposed algorithm by answering the following questions: \begin{enumerate} \item What is its achievable utility in task scheduling? \item Can it schedule multi-priority tasks effectively? \item Can it deal with heterogeneous and unreliable channels effectively? \end{enumerate}
+{In this section, we evaluate our proposed algorithm by answering the following questions: \begin{enumerate} \item What is the overall utility of our method? \item Can it schedule multi-priority tasks effectively? \item Can it deal with heterogeneous and unreliable channels effectively? \end{enumerate} }